epicallan/epicallan.github.io/posts/2019-11-06-http-requests-with-hreq.md

 ## Conclusion

 I hope you get to enjoy hreq.
-Please reach out through the [project's github issue tracker](https://github.com/epicallan/hreq) if you come across any issues.
+Please reach out through the [project's GitHub issue tracker](https://github.com/epicallan/hreq) if you come across any issues.
 Happy coding.